USAID’s Office of Food for Peace Speeds up their

 Using HIMS, USAID is gathering a tremendous amount of actionable data.
 This data allows them to continually analyze warehouse inventory and the supply chain process, which allows for faster, more accurate food deliveries.
-According to Greg Olson, speeding along the replenishment process can save people’s lives.
+According to Greg Olson, speeding along the replenishment process saves lives.

 USAID has successfully connected their warehouses, the people involved in shipments, supply chain dispatch, leadership, everyone involved in their worthy cause, on one platform.
-In keeping with their compassionate, innovative spirit, USAID plans on creating predictive analytics to figure out trends to make even more informed decisions.
+In keeping with their compassionate, innovative spirit, they plan on creating predictive analytics to figure out trends to make even more informed decisions.

 We thank them for their compassion and dedication to feeding the world, faster.